layerfMRI/LAYNII/README.rst

 Comment on GSL
 ======
+Parts of LAYNII depend on GSL.
 It seems that GSL does not have the fit option automatically included.
 If there is an error when compiling about gsl/gsl_fit, consider installing the dev-package: sudo apt-get install libgsl0-dev
+Update 180902: The fit include has been removed.